 Budget analysis is a major part of a managerial accounting report.
 In contrast, financial accounting doesn’t deal with budgets, as it deals more with historical data.
 By providing budget information, you give a manager the power to make informed long-term decisions, share useful information within the company, and create detailed plans.

 Unlike financial accounting, which focuses on past information, managerial accounting deals with actual performance and contrasts it with a company’s current goals and future expectations.
 Businesses use this information to spot problems that could arise and create potential solutions.
 This helps a company prepare for the future and avoid preventable issues.

 Managerial accounting is useful for setting goals because it delivers transparent data.
 A manager can take the information you provide and use it to track the company’s performance, establish goals, and make adjustments that benefit and inspire employees to increase profitability and productivity.

 Many accounting firms only offer financial accounting services.
-But by also offering managerial accounting services, your accounting firm can add more value to existing and new business client relationships.
-This can help your firm stand out among the competition, especially from those that only offer one type of service or the other.
+However, by also offering managerial accounting services, your accounting firm can add more value to existing and new business client relationships.
+This can help your firm stand out among the competition, especially from those firms that only offer one type of service or the other.